durtal/betfaiR/README.md

               key = "API_KEY")
 ```

-The `betfair` function returns an environment with various methods, you can inspect you session token (required by Betfair for all methods) via the following:
+The `betfair` function returns an environment with various methods, you can inspect your session token (required by Betfair for all methods) via the following:

 ```R
 bf$session()
 ## Session Token: "some_session_token"
 ```

-There is a login in method returned into the `bf` environment, allowing users to login in again if something went wrong initially, this function stores the new details in an hidden object within the environment, and updates the session token.
+There is a login in method available in `bf`, allowing users to login in again if something went wrong initially, this function stores the new details in an hidden object within the environment, and updates the session token.

 ```R
 bf$login(usr = "USERNAME2", pwd = "PASSWORD", key = "API_KEY")
 ```

-The view the available methods, simply print the environment `bf`
+To view the available methods, simply print the environment `bf`

 ```R
 <betfaiR API>